mmarzolla/parallel-etudes/README.md

-- Many exercises are designed to be interesting, and are taken from different domains such as 3D graphics, Cellular Automata, gravitational N-body solvers, cryptography and so on.
-Some programs produce images or movies as output, to make them more appealing.
+- Many exercises are designed to be interesting, and are taken from different domains such as 3D graphics, Cellular Automata, gravitational N-body simulations, cryptography, and others.
+Some programs generate images or movies, to make them more appealing.

 - Some exercises can be parallelized using multiple programming paradigms.
 This is quite useful to appreciate the strengths and weaknesses of each paradigm.

 ## Citation